Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new

 How long did your last fast fashion suit last you?
 I thought so.
-This summer, make an investment in the vacations of summer future and get yourself some durable, flattering, ethically made swimwear.
+This summer, make an investment in the vacations of summer future and get yourself some durable, flattering, eco-friendly swimwear.

 This article may contain compensated/affiliate links.
 See our full disclosure here.

 Sustainable Swimwear Explained

 Hold up.
-What is ethical swimwear?
+What is eco-friendly swimwear?
 What’s wrong with regular bikinis?

 Well, the biggie is that most swimsuits are made from plastic – specifically, nylon and polyester.

 Aside from stretching out and pilling pretty quickly (especially in 100% polyester suits), these fabrics shed plastic microfibers when washed, which will eventually make their way into our oceans.
 No bueno.

-Many sustainable swimwear brands use recycled post-consumer products like fishing nets and plastic bottles to make their swim fabric.
+Many eco-friendly swimwear brands use recycled post-consumer products like fishing nets and plastic bottles to make their swim fabric.
 And while microplastics are unavoidable unless you get a suit made of natural fibers, most ethical swimsuit brands include a care guide that walks you through how to wash your suits to prevent washing microplastics down your drain.

 And then there’s the production side of things.
 Fast fashion companies often make their swimsuits as quickly and cheaply as possible, without regard for worker conditions, production runoff, or the quality of the final product.

 Ethical bathing suits are made in responsible factories that minimize pollution in their process and pay their workers fairly.

 A few years back, it was quite the challenge to find cute, well-fitting, sustainable, and ethical swimwear brands.
 Patagonia lead the charge, and other conscientious brands have either evolved or sprung up to fill the gap in the affordable sustainable swimwear market.

 So how is the average eco-minded gal meant to navigate all the options?